 2019 World Population by Country

 China is the most populous country in the world with a population exceeding 1.4 billion.
 It is one of just two countries with a population of more than 1 billion, with India being the second.
-As of 2018, India has a population of over 1.355 billion people, and its growth is expected to continue through at least 2050.
+As of 2018, India has a population of over 1.355 billion people, and its population growth is expected to continue through at least 2050.
 By the year 2030, the country of India is expected to become the most populous country in the world.
 This is because India’s population will grow, while China is projected to see a loss in population.

 The next 11 countries that are the most populous in the world each have populations exceeding 100 million.
 These include the United States, Indonesia, Brazil, Pakistan, Nigeria, Bangladesh, Russia, Mexico, Japan, Ethiopia, and the Philippines.
 Of these nations, all are expected to continue to grow except Russia and Japan, which will see their populations drop by 2030 before falling again significantly by 2050.